 There is no treaty between Turkey and either the United States or the United Kingdom providing for reciprocal enforcement of judgments.
-There is no de facto reciprocity between Turkey and the United States.
-Turkish courts have rendered at least one judgment confirming de facto reciprocity between Turkey and the United Kingdom; however, since de facto reciprocity is decided by the relevant court on a case-by-case basis, there is uncertainty as to the enforceability of court judgments obtained in the United States or the United Kingdom by Turkish courts.
+There is no de facto reciprocity between Turkey and the United States or the State of New York, except that the courts of New York have rendered at least one judgment in the past confirming de facto reciprocity between Turkey and the State of New York.
+Turkish courts have also rendered at least one judgment confirming de facto reciprocity between Turkey and the United Kingdom; however, since de facto reciprocity is decided by the relevant court on a case-bycase basis, there is uncertainty as to the enforceability of court judgments obtained in the United States or the United Kingdom by Turkish courts.
 Moreover, there is uncertainty as to the ability of an investor to bring an original action in Turkey based upon the U.S. federal or any other non-Turkish securities laws.